Heisenware Product Docs

 We eliminate the "glue code" typically needed to connect a frontend to a backend.

-* **Direct linking**: In the App Builder, you connect a backend function's output directly to a frontend widget's property.
+* **Direct linking**: In the App Builder, you connect a backend Function's output directly to a frontend widget's property.

 * **Reactive UI**: When backend data changes (e.g., a new sensor reading), the bound UI widget automatically re-renders to reflect the new state.